How to write a job description

 How to apply

-Essential qualifications, skills, and experience.
+List essential qualifications, licences, and skills.
 Separate must-haves from nice-to-haves.

 Define the role clearly